pub struct SegmentHeader { /* private fields */ }Expand description

 Sets a new block_range.

-Synchronizes changeset offsets with the current block range for account changeset segments.
+Synchronizes changeset offsets length with the current block range for changeset segments.

-This should be called after modifying the block range when dealing with changeset segments to ensure the offsets vector matches the block range size.
+This should be called after modifying the block range when dealing with changeset segments to ensure the offsets length matches the block range size.
+The caller must also truncate the sidecar file accordingly.

 Sourcepub const fn set_tx_range(&mut self, tx_start: TxNumber, tx_end: TxNumber)